Last updated on December 4th, 2022 at 05:01 am

 Soul Kitchen is a vegan high end restaurant.
 If you want to splurge a bit and eat food that is absolutely out of this world, we would highly recommend it.
 The menu changes daily.
 There are also raw vegan options.
 Situated in a cozy building they have seating inside and in their garden.
 Filling up most nights, a reservation is suggested.

 Loving Hut is a vegan casual cafe which became my favorite very quickly.
-The dishes are ridiculously inexpensive and the food is delicious.
-The Mac n Cheese was our favorite along with the homemade “sausage” pizza.
-They have 3 different raw cracker options.
+Why?
+Because the dishes are ridiculously inexpensive and the food is delicious.
+First I fell in love with the Mac n Cheese.
+Second, I came back for the homemade “sausage” pizza.
+Also, they have 3 different raw cracker options.
 The quinoa option was my favorite.
-I still dream about their selection of mouthwatering deserts… The cafe is located in the center of town next to the National Opera House.
-The atmosphere is casual and “woke”.
+I still dream about their selection of mouthwatering deserts… This cafe is located in the center of town next to the National Opera House.
+And the atmosphere here is casual and super chill.

 Edgy Veggy is a vegan cafe with raw options.
 Casual fare in a pretty cafe setting is what this place is about.
 Burritos, tacos, salads come with a twist and a flare.
 They also have delicious deserts which would make you think that you are cheating on your vegan diet.